Read Time - 5 Minutes

 Modern websites and web apps are complicated things that involve hundreds of states, thousands of lines of code, and complicated multi-screen interactions.
 It’d be absurd to expect a human (or a team of humans) to mind all the code controlling every possible permutation of the site, to say nothing of things like regressions, software rot, and A/B tests.
 Automation really shines here.
 It can repeatedly and tirelessly pour over these details with perfect memory, at a rate far faster than any human is capable of.

-However, there are many accessibility issues that currently can’t be replicated by a machine or computer program, which makes manual accessibility testing essential for ensuring that your solutions are useable for visitors with specific needs.
+However, there are many accessibility issues that currently can’t be replicated by a machine or computer program, which makes manual accessibility testing essential for ensuring that your solutions are usable for visitors with specific needs.
 This often includes things like keyboard-only commands, compatibility with various assistive technologies, and coordination with colour-adjustment plugins for web browsers.

 Let’s look at a few areas where manual testing is especially useful: